arielMKS/my-app/README.md

   - Server components: a default in nextjs
   - Client components: add "use client" in component file
 - Routing conventions:

   - all routes must be placed inside the app folder

+- Ariel key takeaways
+  - /app folder is the new /pages folder for routing in next14
+  - pages.js file is the new index.js in next14

+app folder:

+- about
+  - page.tsx
+- profile
+  - page.tsx
+- layout.tsx
+- page.tsx

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).